UCLRadarGroup/ADALM-PLUTO/README.md

 ### Transmitting Signals

-To test its transmitting function,
+To test its transmitting function, I inputted a waveform of complex envelope with Simulink from MATLAB workspace, and use the oscillocope function from MyDAQ to test its functionality.
+Here is the design in Simulink.

 <img width="350" alt="Screenshot 2022-12-21 at 10 26 02" src="https://user-images.githubusercontent.com/103330637/208882982-79bbe0f5-1279-42b7-b1bf-37ac3aa419cf.png">

-Signal received from the transmitting channel:
+Connect the transmitting channel to the input of the MyDAQ, we can observe the transmitted signals on the oscillocope.

 <img width="350" alt="Screenshot 2022-12-21 at 10 24 19" src="https://user-images.githubusercontent.com/103330637/208882773-7898df15-94c3-460b-8037-708b83655408.png">

 Project 1: FM Broadcast Receiver